top of page

 2024

-LING CHUN (秦玲) is a multimedia artist from Hong Kong.
+Ling Chun (秦玲) is a multimedia artist from Hong Kong.
 Her work represents the coexistence of multicultural identities within a single society.
 She earned her her MFA in ceramics from Rhode Island School of Design in 2016.
 Chun has participated in numerous residencies and has been recognized for her work internationally.
 She is currently based in Seattle.

 Chun’s practice focuses on creating artifacts which speak about history with a contemporary sensibility.
 In her execution and conceptualization of creative projects, Chun brings together her knowledge of Chinese culture and her contemporary artistic vision.
 Chun aspires to create public artifacts to bring relevance to historical storytelling in her future artistic pursuits.